eekcoopuw/jobmon/docsource/design_notes.rst

 resource enforcing, the resources will be increased and the job will be retried if it has not exceeded the maximum attempts.

-A record of the resources requested can be found in the ExecutorParameters table where each job will have the original parameters requested and the validated resources as well as rows added each time a resource error occurs and the resources need to be increased.
+A record of the resources requested can be found in the executor parameter set table where each job will have the original parameters requested and the validated resources as well as rows added each time a resource error occurs and the resources need to be increased.
 If this happens, the user should